dret/webconcepts/concepts/link-relation/micropub.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/micropub"
 title:         "Link Relation: micropub"
+concept-name:  Link Relation
+concept-value: micropub
 description: "Allows discovery of a Micropub endpoint which will be used to create posts."
 ---